-Composite resources in PBA are used to make service offer customer-oriented, e.g. instead of forcing a customer to choose the number of Exchange mailboxes and disk space or available types of access (OWA, Outlook, POP, IMAP) for them as separate resources, Provider may combine all required Exchange resources into a single composite resource with single set of pricing and limits and sell bundled offer.
+Composite resources in BA are used to make service offer customer-oriented, e.g. instead of forcing a customer to choose the number of Exchange mailboxes and disk space or available types of access (OWA, Outlook, POP, IMAP) for them as separate resources, Provider may combine all required Exchange resources into a single composite resource with single set of pricing and limits and sell bundled offer.

 Refer to the following articles for more information about composite resources:

-Note: measurable resources cannot be added to a composite resource, see the Parallels Knowledgebase article https://kb.odin.com/en/6368 for more details.
+Note: measurable resources cannot be added to a composite resource, see the Knowledgebase article https://kb.odin.com/en/6368 for more details.

 Using composite resources has number of known issues, peculiarities and limitations in case the same resource is included into a Service Plan as standalone (regular) resource and as part of a composite resource; they are described below in the article.

 Unclear displaying of 'Usage' and 'Available amount' for resources included in subscription as regular and composite resources.

 Provider configured the 'Diskspace' resource as non-measurable and 'Controlled by Billing' in BA.